-Welcome to a Micro Training with Mother Goose Time.
-Today we are talking about how to set up an Invitation to Create so that your children are inspired and ready to express their ideas artistically.
+Try these tips for how to set up an Invitation to Create where your children will be inspired and ready to express their ideas artistically.

-But what exactly is an Invitation to Create?
-It is simply this – a way of displaying materials so that children feel inspired and ready to create from their own imagination.
-It focuses on the process of creating and is a technique from the Reggio Emilia approach to learning.
+What exactly is an Invitation to Create?
+It is simply a way of displaying materials so that children feel inspired and ready to create from their own imaginations.
+It focuses on the process of creating–a technique from the Reggio Emilia approach to learning.

-An Invitation always begins with some sort of Provocation.
-A provocation provokes or expands on ideas for maybe a book you read to the children, a discussion you had, or from the child’s interests.
+An Invitation to Create always begins with some sort of provocation.
+A provocation provokes or expands on ideas for maybe a book you read to the children, a discussion you had or from the child’s interests.